snowflakedb/snowpark-python/snowpark_style_guide.md

 )
 ```

-**using `snowflake.snowpark.functions.udf` as decorator**
+**Using the `snowflake.snowpark.functions.udf` as decorator**

-`snowflake.snowpark.functions.udf` could be also used as a decorator to annotate the function to be registered.
+`snowflake.snowpark.functions.udf` can be also used as a decorator to annotate the function to be registered.
-With the decorator, it is clearer whether the function is a UDF.
+With the decorator, it is more clear that the function is a UDF.

 ```python
 # udf as decorator